defuse-protocol/rust-near-indexer/README.md

 # NEAR Defuse Custom Indexer

 This project is a Rust-based indexer that processes blockchain events from NEAR Protocol and inserts them into a Clickhouse database for efficient querying.
-It uses [NEAR Lake Framework](https://github.com/near/near-lake-framework) for streaming blockchain data and stores structured events in a Clickhouse database.
+It uses [blocksapi-rs](https://github.com/defuse-protocol/blocksapi-rs) for streaming blockchain data and stores structured events in a Clickhouse database.

 ## Features